 • The two electronic display signs for Sundial Center are now installed and in use.
 Many positive comments have been received about the new signs.
 Contractors for this project included Bootz and Duke Sign Company, Supercharged Electric, Ken McIntyre Construction and the RCSC Grounds department.
 (Cost – $102,107)

 • Three mechanical units (HVAC) are currently being replaced at Sundial Center as they have served their useful life.
 Contractor is Sunland Plumbing and Construction.
 (Cost – $38,360)

 • The building plans for the Marinette building expansion have been submitted to Maricopa County Planning and Development for first review.
 While the County reviews the plans the RCSC will also review the plans so all corrections can take place before second submittal to Maricopa County and to various builders for construction proposals.
 Once construction proposals are obtained, the project will be submitted to the RCSC bid commission for final approval.
 Site and floor plan drawings are on display for cardholders at various centers, including Marinette, Bell, Sundial and Fairway.

 Skilled Trades Department

-• The RCSC skilled Trades department completed 118 work orders during July and the first two weeks of August 2013.
-This total does not include other routine work completed outside of the work order system.
+• The RCSC Skilled Trades department completed 131 work orders during the last half of December 2013 and the 1st half of January 2014.
+This total does not include other routine and specialized work completed outside of the work order system.